renaissance-publishing/renaissance/content/chapters/19-backgrounds-traits-classes-and-powers.md

           - You gain +10 bonus to Stealth checks to avoid being seen.

+      - Special: The Blur power is partially masked; a character with Mage Sight needs to make a Perception check to detect it.

   - Vanish

       - Requires: Blur, 20 Ranks in Spellcraft, 20 Ranks in Stealth